Ukraine nuclear firm says it still controls key plants but Russians nearing | Headlines

 Ukraine nuclear firm says it still controls key plants but Russians nearing

 Ukraine still controls two key nuclear power plants in the south of the country, including Zaporizhzhia, Europe's largest, but Russian forces are closing in, the acting head of Ukraine's state-run nuclear company Energoatom said on Thursday.
-Petro Kotin, speaking with Reuters in an interview, called Russia's capture last week of the defunct Chernobyl nuclear power plant "nuclear terrorism".
+Petro Kotin, speaking in an interview with Reuters, called Russia's capture last week of the defunct Chernobyl nuclear power plant "nuclear terrorism".

-Ukraine still controls two key nuclear power plants in the south of the country, including Zaporizhzhia, Europe's largest, but Russian forces are closing in, the acting head of Ukraine's state-run nuclear company Energoatom said on Thursday.

-The United States and its NATO allies have rejected Ukraine's request to impose a no-fly zone over the country, arguing this would lead to direct confrontation with nuclear-armed Russia.
 Kotin said Russian troops have advanced to within 35 km (21 miles) of the Zaporizhzhia plant and the South Ukraine power plant and that Ukrainian and Russian troops had clashed on Wednesday in Voznesensk about 30 km away.

-"If the situation worsens, it will be impossible to think what will happen if they start shelling.
-They just don't know what they are doing," Kotin said, adding that he did not believe the Russians had been given the final order to launch an attack on the plants.
+He said Energoatom had transferred requests to the U.N. atomic watchdog (IAEA) earlier on Thursday through a position paper.

+Ukrainian Energy Minister Herman Halushchenko said in a separate interview that he understood that NATO was reluctant, but that nuclear safety was a question that went beyond Ukraine.
+"What we want to see is action from the IAEA to raise this issue and discuss this issue and try to (put) some pressure on Russia," he said.
+"It's a war and missiles could come from any direction.
+We need something more than just a declaration.
+We need to have some action on this field."

 Russia calls its actions in Ukraine that began on Feb.
-24 a “special operation” that it says is not designed to occupy territory but to destroy its southern neighbour's military capabilities and capture what it regards as dangerous nationalists.
+24 a "special operation" that it says is not designed to occupy territory but to destroy its southern neighbour's military capabilities and capture what it regards as dangerous nationalists.
+Ukraine and the West have dismissed this as baseless propaganda.
+PLANT WORKING NORMALLY

-Russian forces last week seized the spent nuclear fuel and radioactive waste facilities at Chernobyl, the site of the world's worst nuclear accident at a now-defunct power plant.
+Russian forces last week seized the spent nuclear fuel and radioactive waste facilities at Chernobyl, the site of the world's worst nuclear accident in 1986.
 The IAEA has said its staff have since not been able to rotate, something that Kotin said was becoming a psychological strain on them.

 A Russian security source told Reuters on Feb.
 25 that Russia wanted to control the Chernobyl nuclear reactor to signal to NATO not to interfere militarily.
 Kotin said there was no logic to this capture.
 Since the seizure, Chernobyl had seen radiation levels rise by between 5 to 15 times the usual level - still relatively low - as heavy armoured vehicles stirred up material that had been in the ground for the last 35 years, he said.